 A wimba-way, a wimba-way, a…. just kidding.
 But the mighty jungle has many beautiful landscapes, regardless of whether there’s a sleeping lion in it.
 In fact, there’s probably not going to be a sleeping lion because lions don’t live in the jungle – which brings up a whole load of questions that our childhood selves need answered.

 While we go and work that out, you can experience the real jungle for yourself.
 Like on a 100km jungle expedition across Colombia.
+The Samana Watershed is a biodvierse rainforest paradise, rarely visited by tourists.
 No lions.
 Promise.